thegooddocsproject/templates/quickstarts/quickstart-template-guide.md

 - Basic instructions and commands to install your application.
    - Always validate the commands and check for technical accuracy with your engineering team.
    - Provide instructions to verify that the installation is successful.
-- Link to the detailed installation guide if you do not provide install instructions.
+- Link to the detailed installation guide if you do not provide installation instructions.
 - Links to the upstream docs for common software installation instructions.

 ## About the "Steps" section